jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This meant the mythologies and philosophy that profess to tell the workings of nature, were themselves now very open to inquiry.
 That's how Socrates, Plato, and Plato's best student Aristotle, used Greek philosophy to question human narratives and thereby truly reveal the natural laws that lay beneath.

 Aristotle's contributions to Greek philosophy were especially vital and important in the human quest to use reason to explain nature.
-While there was other important thinkers, from Pythagoras mathematical contributions to Hippocrates foundational medical research, it was Aristotle's breadth of work that makes him so important.
+While there was other important thinkers, from Pythagoras mathematical contributions to Hippocrates foundational medical research, it was Aristotle's breath of work that makes him so important.

 Aristotle still relied heavily on human senses and brain.
 After all he only had simple tools like sundials and water clocks to make observations and measurements.
 But unlike mythologies, his multiple systems were based on a qualitative approach that sought to understand the natural world through observation and logical reasoning.
 He wrote expansive works—many of which are still informative today—on a huge variety of subjects, such as logic, metaphysics, mathematics, physics, biology, botany, ethics, politics, agriculture, medicine, dance, and storytelling.